MuLancer/MuLancer.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Artificial Intelligence and Data Science
-  - Law
+  - Law and Philosophy

 # Education to show in About widget
 education: